Veronica Samuels

 WHERE TO STAY IN TOMBSTONE?

-✅ Katie’s Cozy Cabins 🏨 – Located in historic Tombstone, this inn is 5 minutes’ walk from O.K.
+Katie’s Cozy Cabins 🏨 – Located in historic Tombstone, this inn is a 5-minute walk from O.K.
 Corral and Big Nose Kate’s Saloon.
-This self check-in property features a porch with a swing with each bungalow.
+This self-check-in property features a porch.
+Find the reviews and book your details here.

 SWANSEA